crwilcox/chriswilcoxracing.github.io/_posts/2022-08-22-WMRRA Round 6.md

 thing I have seen before.
 It turns out it means it is in a failed state and I'd need to plug it in to my computer and diagnose.
 But I didn't have time for that.
 Qualifying is 15 minutes long and it is starting NOW.
-So, for this time, it seems I am going to be going out with a heavy, and rather expensive, backprotector.
-Well, on a positive not this did get my adrenaline going.
+So, for this time, it seems I am going to be going out with a heavy, and rather expensive, back protector.
+Well, on a positive notethis did get my adrenaline going.
 I set two laps that were right about my race pace, thinking about a red light on my forearm almost the entire time, and pulled off as I wanted to limit my risk.
 Well, turns out that was a fine choice.
 I qualified 5th for Formula 600.

 ### 600 SBK